smaurice101/readthedocs/docs/source/tmlbuilds.rst

        vector DB which would give the LLM more memory to base its responses.
    * - vectordbpath
      - This is the path to the vector store on disk.
+   * - contextwindow
+     - Enter the context window for the LLM.
+This will vary for each LLM.
+Higher windows

+       will require more VRAM.
+   * - localmodelsfolder
+     - Enter the local path where LLM models will be saved.
+It is important to cache the LLM

+       from Ollama to improve LLM loading times.

 STEP 9b: Agents' Tools
 -----------------------